kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     "# L: ".__LINE__.".
 F: ".__FILE__.".
 M: ".__METHOD__;

 to whatever code I have in place.
 Of course, many more complex ready to use SQL statements already have this line integrated, actually all of them.
-That's why I don't have a shortcut for.
+That's why I don't have a shortcut for this edition.
+I simply don't need it.

 Partitioning by day of week (digression)